FangkuaiYa0116/TheOtherRoles-Reworked/README.md

 The Engineer (if alive) can fix a certain amount of sabotages per game from anywhere on the map.\
 The Engineer can use vents.\
 If the Engineer is inside a vent, depending on the options the members of the team Jackal/Impostors will see a blue outline around all vents on the map (in order to warn them).\
+The Engineer can set the cooldown time and number of uses for the door-passing skill according to the settings.\

 **NOTE:**
 - The kill button of Impostors activates if they stand next to a vent where the Engineer is.
 They can also kill them there.
 No other action (e.g. Morphling sample, Shifter shift, ...) can affect players inside vents.